rebirthmonkey/k8s/container/Docker/runtime/README.md

 ### run

 #### Run
-- `docker container run ubuntu:xenial /bin/bash`: tell Docker which process to run inside container to replace default CMD, but nothing can be shown in the terminal
+- `docker run ubuntu:xenial /bin/bash`: tell Docker which process to run inside container to replace default CMD, but nothing can be shown in the terminal
-- `docker container run -it ubuntu:xenial`: interactive mode, connect your terminal to the CT's bash shell
+- `docker run -it ubuntu:xenial`: interactive mode, connect your terminal to the CT's bash shell
   - `Ctrl-PQ`: exist and suspend the container
-- `docker container run --name CT_Name ubuntu:xenial`: name of the container
+- `docker run --name CT_Name ubuntu:xenial`: name of the container
-- `docker container run -it -d ubuntu:xenial`: detached mode (executing as daemon in background)
+- `docker run -it -d ubuntu:xenial`: detached mode (executing as daemon in background)
+  - `docker attach CT_ID`: attach to the detached container, should input "ENTER"
-- `docker container run -it --rm ubuntu:xenial`: remove after the execution
+- `docker run -it --rm ubuntu:xenial`: remove after the execution
-- `docker container run -d -p 80:80 ubuntu:xenial`: NAT the port
+- `docker run -d -p 80:80 ubuntu:xenial`: NAT the port
-- `docker container run -d -P ubuntu:xenial`: NAT port of the container to a random port of the host
+- `docker run -d -P ubuntu:xenial`: NAT port of the container to a random port of the host

 #### Resource Limitation
 - `docker run -m 200M --memory-swap=300M ubuntu:xenial`